mike-ivs/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ~~~
 {: .language-python}

-## Review this
 Each of our models score 0.61-0.82, which is a good accuracy score, do note that the toy datasets are not representative of real world data.
 However what we can see is that the stacked result generated by the voting regressor fits different sub-models and then averages the individual predictions to form a final prediction.
 The benefit of this approach is that it reduces overfitting and increases generalizability.
 Of course, we could try and improve our accuracy score by tweaking with our indivdual model hyperparameters, using more advaced boosted models or adjusting our training data features and train-test-split data.

 > ## Exercise: Stacking a classification problem.
-> Sci-kit learn also has method for stacking ensemble classifiers ```sklearn.ensemble.VotingClassifier``` do you think you could apply a stack to the penguins dataset using a random forest, SVM and decision tree classifier, or a selection of any other classifier estimators available in sci-kit learn?
+> Scikit learn also has method for stacking ensemble classifiers ```sklearn.ensemble.VotingClassifier``` do you think you could apply a stack to the penguins dataset using a random forest, SVM and decision tree classifier, or a selection of any other classifier estimators available in sci-kit learn?
 >
 > ~~~
 > penguins = sns.load_dataset('penguins')